Last Updated on

 Essential Cookbooks from North Carolina Chefs

-Note: All cover images provided by Amazon.
-Featured image (top) by Christina Riley, the author of this guide and better half of NC Tripping.
+Note: All book cover images and links provided by Indiebound, a community dedicated to helping you find and purchase books at your local book store.
+Featured image (top) by Christina Riley, the author of this guide and the better half of NC Tripping.

 Eastern North Carolina

 Vivian Howard hails from Deep Run in Lenoir County and has taken off in the food world.
 That’s an understatement, considering she was the first woman since Julia Child to win a Peabody Award for her PBS series A Chef’s Life.

 That binge-worthy TV show chronicles her family’s journey running Chef and the Farmer in Kinston (pictured, top) from its beginnings.
 Based on our experience there, we think all of us are very lucky to have this must-eat spot, which also made our NC Bucket List.

 Whole Hog BBQ, Sam Jones

 Sam Jones comes from a long line of pig smokers, starting with his grandfather Pete.
 Of course, they’re still going strong after three generations, with Sam, Pete’s son Bruce, and his nephew Jeff running the show at Skylight Inn!

 Some might argue that his family has produced the best barbecue in North Carolina, but we won’t take a stand here.

 Arguments aside, in Whole Hog BBQ, Sam features 20 family recipes for barbecue, sides, and desserts!

 If you drive through the tiny town of Garland, you’ll see people dotted up and down E Warren St. Join them for a look inside at the chalkboard of Matthew Register’s Southern Smoke.